zachinjapan/Data-Structures-1-Week-Challenge/README.md

 # A series of prompts and challenges to study data structures and algorithms.

+>  I hear, and I forget; I see, and I remember; I do, and I understand. - Confucius

 ## how to run the challenges:

 `node foldername/javascriptfilename`